SamVerschueren/gulp-cordova/README.md

 These plugins are currently available.

+*More plugins will follow in the near future.*

 ## General

 1. [gulp-cordova-create](https://github.com/SamVerschueren/gulp-cordova-create)
     - Create a cordova project.

 ## Configuration

+These plugins can be used to change the configuration of the cordova project.

 1. [gulp-cordova-plugin](https://github.com/SamVerschueren/gulp-cordova-plugin)
     - Add a plugin to your cordova project.